 It was very normal to trade between craftsmen, often some of them would travel from the north and sell in the south and vice versa.

-In 1983 I went to Porto for the first time at Christmas and I had my first experience selling at Rua de Santa Catarina.
-In 1984 I returned for another week, which extended to the present day, turning this visit into a complete stay, including a new family, a new atelier, etc.
+In 1983 I travelled to Porto for the first time around Christmas and I had my first experience selling in the famous Rua de Santa Catarina.
+In 1984 I returned to Porto for another week, which leads us to the present.
+Turning irregular visits to a permanent stay, and with that a new family, a new atelier, a new lifestyle.